 About the course

-The DPhil in Cellular Structural Biology provides outstanding training in structural biology methodology, allowing students to apply their knowledge to methods development or to the study of important molecular and cellular systems.
+The DPhil in Cellular Structural Biology is jointly organised by the University of Oxford, Diamond Light Source and the Rosalind Franklin Institute.
+It provides outstanding training in structural biology methodology, allowing students to apply their knowledge to methods development or to the study of important molecular and cellular systems.

 Students spend the first year learning a range of structural biology techniques, undertaking two five-month projects in different laboratories and following taught courses.
 We encourage students to learn two of the major structural biology techniques during these two projects.